neo-project/docs/docs/en-us/tooldev/endian.md

 # Big and Little Endian Usage

 All integer types in NEO are coded in little endian, except for cases when transfering IP address and port number, big endian are adopted.
 In practical use,  especially when constructing transactions using SDK for transferring assets or invoking smart contracts, developers must correctly choose the big or little endian byte order, otherwise it may lead to the loss of assets.

-In this section, we will describe byte order usage of the wallet address and contract scripthash in some common scenarios.
+In this section, we will describe endianness usage of the wallet address and contract scripthash in some common scenarios.

 ## Address and ScriptHash
 ### The wallet address scripthash
 When creating a wallet in NEO blockchain, the private key, public key, wallet address, and related scripthash are generated.

-Let's look at some examples of standard wallet address and  scripthash strings in big and little endian format beneath.
+Let's look at a standard wallet address and corresponding scripthash strings in big and little endian formats beneath.

 - Address: AceQbAj2xuFLiH5hQAHMnV39wtmjUKiVRj
 - ScriptHash
   - Big endian：0x 946d6caa602a2b85fbeb7cf05335b2c3b124f1e4
   - Little endian：e4f124b1c3b23553f07cebfb852b2a60aa6c6d94

-To convert between the wallet address and scripthash strings, or between big and little endian byte order, use  [DataTransformationTools](https://peterlinx.github.io/DataTransformationTools/).
+To convert between the wallet address and scripthash, or between big endian and little endian byte order, use [DataTransformationTools](https://peterlinx.github.io/DataTransformationTools/).

 ### The contract scripthash
 When a contract has been deployed a scripthash is generated as a unified identifier of the contract.
 The contract scripthash can be converted into the standard 20-byte address for receiving assets from transfer transactions.
 In that case the contract scripthash is used in big endian format.
 For example: